mesutoezdil/mesutoezdil/README.md

 ### Hi there 👋

-🌱 I’m a DevSecOps Engineer.
+🌱 I’m a DevOps Engineer.

 ⚡ The fact about me is I am who I am.